-Students may apply for admission at any time, but it is recommended that applications be filed as early as possible during the senior year in high school.
+Students may apply for admission at any time, but it is recommended that applications be filed as early as possible during the senior year in high school to maximize scholarship opportunities.
 Students applying for admission must submit the following:

 - 1. A completed application for admission; - 2.
-An official high school transcript indicating graduation date or GED (General Education Development) test score with a minimum average standard score of 450 for the combined five tests with no score on any one test less than 410; and - 3.
-The results of the American College Test (ACT) or Scholastic Assessment Test (SAT) prior to pre-registration for the second semester of enrollment.
-This requirement is waived for international students and students who have been out of high school one year or more.
+An official high school transcript indicating graduation date or GED (General Education Development) test score with a minimum average standard score of 450 for the combined five tests with no score on any one test less than 410; and - The results of the American College Test (ACT) or Scholastic Assessment Test (SAT).
+These scores help insure correct placement in courses.
+Students taking the test late in the summer are required to submit them prior to pre-registration for the second semester of enrollment.